 Shooting wide-open aperture will allow more light into the camera sensor, at the meantime getting depth of field, blurring the background and foreground.
 For portraits, I always shoot at the maximum aperture to let my subject or talent pop out, giving a three-dimensional effect and blurring the backgrounds.

-In some cases, another portrait shooting guide I can give is that when there are times when you want to take photos with the in-focus background especially when travelling, you can adjust the F-stop to F5.6 to F8, depends on the situation.
+In some cases, another portrait shooting guide I can give is that when there are times when you want to take photos with the in-focus background especially when travelling, you can adjust the F-stop to F5.6 to F8, depending on the situation.

 3. How do I make the background blur and the talent stand out?

 In order to make your background blur, talent pops, here’s the magic.
 It is about what do you want in-focus on in your photograph.
 Always use the widest opening aperture for depth of field.

 E.g the Fujinon XF50mm prime lens widest aperture size is F1.
 While focusing on your subject standing at the centre, shooting at the widest opening aperture will give you the depth of field of the background and foreground.

 4. What is the most flattering portrait angle?

 A bad angle will make your photo look strange and unappealing.
-Shooting at eye level is the best portrait angle.
+Shooting at the eye or breast level is the best portrait camera angle.
 Even after all these years, I’m still struggling and learning how to get the best angles by shooting trial and error.